 In making this list I’ve excluded the two Bee Gees albums recorded for the domestic Australian market in the mid 1960s before they found global stardom in ’67.
 I’ve also removed from consideration the fine albums Barry, Robin and Maurice wrote for other artists, namely younger brother Andy as well as Barbra Streisand, Jimmy Ruffin, Carola, Dionne Warwick, Kenny Rogers and Diana Ross.
 Solo works also haven’t been included, though that doesn’t mean you shouldn’t check them out.
 Barry’s In The Now (2016) and his Hawks soundtrack (1988) are particularly strong, as is Robin’s How Old Are You (1983).
 As for Maurice, I’ve always felt Railroad (1970) was one of the top 10 greatest Bee Gees songs that never was.

 So let’s get started!
 In order to rank the albums, I decided to rate each song as well.
-No song scored lower than a 4 while 28 scored the maximum of 10.
 Here’s how I’ve determined the value of the points system for songs:

 10: Flawless – among the elite of all pop songs by any artist of any era